What is PRIDE?

 shock if the heart is working normally.

 Although use of the AED does not require training, training is very important not only in teaching you how to use the AED but also in showing you how apply CPR (cardiac-pulmonary resuscitation)/chest compressions.
-CPR is key to sustaining the patient both before and during CPR use.
-If you are interested in receiving training then please register your interest with John Wilkinson on 470773 or at firstname.lastname@example.org.
+CPR is key to sustaining the patient both before and during AED use.
+If you are interested in receiving training then please register your interest with Roger Morrad at email@example.com.